l33tlamer/docker-autoheal/README.md

 *Monitor and restart unhealthy docker containers and get notified about it.*

-Docker in Swarm Mode and kubernetes can automatically restart containers that become **unhealthy**.
+Docker in Swarm Mode and kubernetes can automatically restart containers that become *unhealthy*.
 However "stand-alone" Docker still does not have this feature.
-The healthcheck is a purely informative status and nothing more.
-This container allows you to automatically restart troublesome containers and receive a notification about it.
-This is a fork of willfarrell/docker-autoheal, all credit to the original creator.
-I only added a few features to it and provide Docker images to use.
+There the healthcheck is a purely informative status and nothing more.
+This container allows you to automatically restart these troublesome containers and receive a notification about it.
+This is a fork of **[willfarrell/docker-autoheal](https://github.com/willfarrell/docker-autoheal/)**, all credit to the original creator.
+I have only added a few features to it and provide Docker images to use.

 # Features that have been added: